- Two National 5s at grades C or above preferably one in Computing Science or Software Development or a recognised Computing course at Level 5.

 Are you interested in developing software and want to learn more?
 This course will focus on the fundamentals of computer programming and the main languages used in programming such as Python, HTML and CSS, and why these languages are used.

-There is also an opportunity to learn about Cyber Security with our embedded National Progression Award in Cyber Security, which will focus on scripting, and give you an opportunity to use some of those scripts to test vulnerabilities in a computer system and how the malicious individuals can exploit these vulnerabilities.
+There is also an opportunity to learn about Cyber Security, which will focus on scripting, and give you an opportunity to use some of those scripts to test vulnerabilities in a computer system and how the malicious individuals can exploit these vulnerabilities.

 You will also have the opportunity to learn some apps development and create your own app.